ed-quiroga-2103/CELabs/README.md

 ## Reservation

-Reservation is a POST method.
+### POST

 The inputed JSON has the following format:

 ```
     data: {